 The route outlined in this guide starts at Mission San Francisco de Solano in Sonoma and loosely follows an 1812 map of the Camino Real.
 It runs through all kinds of landscapes and communities: over the iconic Golden Gate Bridge, through army bases, past the vast farmlands of the Salinas Valley, through breathtaking national parks, by gritty industrial areas, across cities and suburbs, through wetlands, and on scenic coastal bluffs.
 It ends approximately 800 miles south, at Mission San Diego.

 But the walk can be immeasurably rewarding.
 It's a walking meditation, of sorts.
 It's a chance to experience the nature, art, and history of California, step by step.
+To cut across boundaries imposed on the land.
 You'll meet people from all walks of life with amazing stories to tell.
 You may feel frustrated, alone, and tired at times, but you'll likely also find beauty in unexpected places and be borne along by the generosity of others.

 This guide is a work in progress.
 And you can help.
 Have a suggestion for a different route, or other options for food or lodging?
 (You'll be credited.)
 Have an idea for other information you'd like to see here, or any questions or thoughts?
 I'd love to hear them.
-Please email me at hello at walkelcaminoreal.com.
+Please email me at sdodaro at gmail dot com.

 Thanks for your interest!